Table of Contents

 Main disadvantages:

-- Quite old architecture, low IPC compared to current CPUs
+- Aging architecture with low IPC compared to modern CPUs

 - Very low clock frequency